 Kirsten Homdrom, piano

-Kirsten Homdrom, Associate Director of Music at White Memorial Presbyterian Church in Raleigh, will present a program entitled “There is peace even in the storm,” featuring works by Samuel Coleridge-Taylor, Germaine Tailleferre, Takashi Yoshimatsu and W. A. Mozart.
+Ms. Homdrom presented a program entitled “There is Peace Even in the Storm,” featuring works by Samuel Coleridge-Taylor, Germaine Tailleferre, Takashi Yoshimatsu and W. A. Mozart.

 Saturday, September 17, 2022

 Excerpts from the premier concert in this series, featuring pianist Liam Drake and other young artists including Jaeyee Jung (violin) and Catherine Yates (cello).

 Thomas Brown is an award-winning pianist, organist, composer and improviser.
 He is one of the rare musicians who enjoys an active and varied career as soloist, chamber musician and collaborative artist as both pianist and organist, occasionally as harpsichordist, and as church musician.